What If I’m Denied for SSDI?

 If your Social Security Disability claim is denied, you must appeal the decision within 60 days.
 If you are currently receiving SSD benefits and the Social Security Administration terminates them, you must appeal within 10 days.
 The most common reasons claims are denied for SSDI are because of incomplete information, and lack of proof of disability.

 The appeals process can be long and complicated.
 It begins when you submit a signed request for appeal to the SSA.
 Your case may go through several levels of review, including Reconsideration, a Hearing, Appeals Council Review and a Federal Court hearing (this last one requires that you have an attorney to represent you).
 You do have the right to hire an attorney to help you through the entire appeals process.
-The attorney cannot charge you without first getting written approval from the Social Security Administration.
+The attorney cannot charge you without first obtaining written approval from the Social Security Administration.

 The experienced disability attorneys at Charles Pitman Attorneys at Law can help you through the Social Security Disability application process, if you are denied for SSDI or handle an appeal if your initial claim is rejected.
-Contact us today by calling us toll-free at 855-4-PITMAN, or by filling out a case review form.
+Contact us today by calling us toll-free at 256-533-5000, or Submit a FREE online case review form.